HangfireIO/Hangfire.io/pro/index.md

 sub_active: pro-overview
 ---

-Hangfire Pro is a set of extensions packages that boost the performance and simplify the maintenance of background job processing in large applications.
+Hangfire Pro is a set of extension packages that boost the performance and simplify the maintenance of background job processing in large applications.
 Hangfire Pro packages are available under paid [subscriptions](/subscriptions/).
 After purchase, you receive binaries and access to the private repository on GitHub.

 ## Packages